Body Dysmorphia, Social Media & Image Filtersadmin

 Broader research has shown that there is a definite correlation between social media usage and negative feelings.
 A recent study from the American Journal of Preventive Medicine indicated that the more time individuals spent on social media websites, the more isolated and lonely they felt.
 Researchers believe that social media websites expose people to “highly idealized representations” of other people’s lives.
 This, in turn, creates feelings of envy as well as a distorted belief that other people are happier and more successful.

 As more studies are conducted, it appears that the heavy consumption of social media content can create negative consequences.
 Social media channels may not create eating disorders and other mental health concerns, but these websites can exacerbate a pre-existing problem.
 For comments or questions about this topic or eating disorders in general, please reach out to us.

 Who We Are:

-At River Centre Clinic, our focus is to provide high-quality medical treatment for eating disorders.
+At Toledo Center, our focus is to provide high-quality medical treatment for eating disorders.
 Our therapies have a proven track record and are cost-effective.
 We provide specialized care for patients with eating disorders in a state-of-the-art treatment environment.
 The clinic follows a treatment philosophy designed to provide an affordable treatment alternative to inpatient care.
 Our clinic provides state-of-the-art treatment located in a modern, spacious and tranquil setting in Sylvania, Ohio (just outside of Toledo, OH).
 The facility provides an effective and safe alternative to hospitals or hospital-based programs.
 Living facilities are located in the main building to comfortably accommodate adults and adolescents in separate units.